 These exams are not required to apply to the EVMS PA Program and do not influence the applicant’s acceptability or standing.

 If I am in this country on a work or student visa, may I apply to the program?

-Applicants who are US Citizens or Permanent Residents with a foreign degree are considered on a case-by-case basis.
-An official evaluation of the foreign transcript (to include credential equivalency, course translation, grade, US credit equivalency, and overall GPA) must be submitted to the Director of Admission.
-In addition, all eight (8) prerequisite courses must be taken in the US to establish a track record of successful academic performance in the US educational system.
+Applicants who are U.S. Citizens or Permanent Residents with a foreign degree are considered on a case-by-case basis.
+An official evaluation of the foreign transcript (to include credential equivalency, course translation, grade, US credit equivalency, and overall GPA) must be submitted to the Admissions Director.
+In addition, all eight (8) prerequisite courses must be taken in the U.S. to establish a track record of successful academic performance in the U.S. educational system.

 There is no accelerated curriculum or advanced standing offered to any matriculant, regardless of previous educational or healthcare work experience.
 The curriculum must be completed in its entirety at EVMS and no course waivers are offered.

 Do I need to take the TOEFL?

 Any applicant with English as a second language who entered the United States after the age of 12 will be required to take the TOEFL to complete their application.
 See the Admissions Guidelines for more information.

 How do I apply to the PA Program?

 Application to the EVMS PA Program is a three step process.
 The first step is to download and review the Admissions Guidebook from our website.
 The application to our program through CASPA and the subsequent EVMS Supplemental Application comprise the final steps.